thesofakillers/literature-notes/herbertDune40thAnniversary2005.md

 In fact we discover that Yueh purposely hid a Fremkit and the Ducal signet ring in the ornithopter before its departure with Paul and Jessica

+Meanwhile, the Baron has regained control of Arrakis and is finishing off the remaining men of Duke Leto

+Upon dying, Duke Leto is left with a thought: The day the flesh shapes and the flesh the day shapes.

+The Baron survives the Duke's gas trap via his shield and Piter's gasp.

+The Sardaukar, i.e. the emperor, collaborate with the Harkonnens for the elimination of the Atreides from Arrakis.
+[Why did the emperor send the Atreides to Arrakis, just have them removed by the Harkonnens?](https://scifi.stackexchange.com/questions/15057/why-did-the-emperor-send-the-atreides-to-arrakis-then-the-sardaukar-to-remove-t) To protect his power and control.
+Politics.
+Plots within plots.

 ## Interesting Quotes